 To help you understand more about how the price of your home insurance is set, and to provide you with options on how you may save, we’ve created this simple guide.

 There are some factors that impact the price of your home insurance regardless of who you are and where your home is located.

 The frequency and nature of weather events impact the amount and severity of claims received.
-In the last few years we’ve seen an increase in major natural catastrophes as well as smaller wild weather events such as storms or hail, we often see an increase in the number of claims which can put pressure on prices to rise.
+In the last few years we’ve seen an increase in major natural catastrophes as well as smaller wild weather events such as storms or hail.
+We often see an increase in the number of claims after these events, which can put pressure on prices to rise.

 If the number and variety of claims we receive changes, customer prices may also change.
 As building techniques, materials and in-home technology progress, the nature of claims becomes more complex.
-This, combined with an increase in population density in Australia, impacts the general insurance industry and can place pressure on premiums to rise.
+This, combined with an increase in weather-related claims and disruption to supply chain, impacts the general insurance industry and can place pressure on premiums to rise.

 In calculating prices, we consider many factors that statistically influence the likelihood of you having a claim.

 Factors that statistically influence the likelihood of you having a claim:

 Flexible cover options help you to tailor your policy to your needs.
 If adjusting your cover, please ensure that the revised cover suits your specific needs.